-The National Vehicle Residency Collective (“NVRC”) is a network of vehicle residents, social service providers, and legal experts joining together to support people living in their vehicles.
+The National Vehicle Residency Coalition (“NVRC”) is a network of vehicle residents, social service providers, and legal experts joining together to support people living in their vehicles.
 Our goal is to honor and value the voices of vehicle residents, support their policy and service goals, and protect their legal rights.
 We believe that a key component of this work is to raise positive public awareness about people living in vehicles and vehicle residency.

 Mission